deepsweep-ai/cognitive-security-platform/README.md

   <img src="https://img.shields.io/badge/Pilot%20Available-Now-brightgreen" />
 </p>

+# cognitive-security-platform
+The Cognitive Security & Governance Platform for Intelligent Systems - by DeepSweep.ai
+# DeepSweep.ai – Cognitive Security & Governance Platform

 **Cybersecurity Reimagined for the Age of Superintelligence**

-DeepSweep.ai is the world’s first **Cognitive Security platform** built from the ground up to secure intelligent systems, AI agents, federated model meshes, and autonomous operations across edge, cloud, and hybrid environments.
+DeepSweep.ai is the world’s first **Cognitive Security & Governance platform** built from the ground up to secure intelligent systems, AI agents, federated model meshes, and autonomous operations across edge, cloud, and hybrid environments.

 Our platform doesn’t just protect the infrastructure — it protects **the intelligence layer**.